 where $M$ and $Q$ are two real parameters, which can be interpreted as the mass and the charge of the black hole, for $|Q|<M$.
-This solution corresponds to the Kerr-Newman solution for $a=0$ (just as the Schwarzschild solution corresponds to Kerr for $a=0$).
-Observe that Schwarzschild also corresponds to the Reissner-Nordstr{\"o}m solution for $Q=0$.
+This solution corresponds to the Kerr--Newman solution for $a=0$ (like the Schwarzschild solution corresponds to Kerr for $a=0$).
+Observe that Schwarzschild also corresponds to the Reissner--Nordstr{\"o}m solution for $Q=0$.

-To extend the results on the linear of Schwarzschild to Reissner-Nordstr{\"o}m, a key step is an understanding of the analogous of the Teukolsky equation.
-The gauge-independent quantities involved, and the structure of the equations that they verify in physical space, were not clear up to this point.
+To extend the results on the linear of Schwarzschild to Reissner--Nordstr{\"o}m, a key step is to understand the analogous Teukolsky equation.
+The gauge-independent quantities involved, and the structure of the equations that they verify in physical space, were not fully understood up to this point.
 Indeed, we need to first find equations in physical space similar to the Teukolsky equations, for which one can prove quantitative decay.

-The aim of this paper is to derive the Teukolsky system in Reissner-Nordstr{\"o}m spacetime and prove boundedness and decay statements for the system in the case of Reissner-Nordstr{\"o}m with small charge.
-The result is therefore analogous to the boundedness and decay result of \cite{DHR}, but for the more complicated setting of Reissner-Nordstr{\"o}m spacetime as solution to the Einstein-Maxwell equation \eqref{Einsteineq}.
-In particular, we rely on the following ingredients:
+The aim of this paper is to generalize the method of \cite{DHR} to the case of a charged black hole with a perturbed electromagnetic and gravitational field and very small charge.
+More precisely, we derive the relevant Teukolsky system for linear perturbations of the Einstein--Maxwell system, which did not seem to exist, at least in the form used in this paper, previously in the literature.

-\begin{enumerate} \item Computations in physical space which show the Teukolsky-type equations verified by the extreme null curvature components in Reissner-Nordstr{\"o}m spacetime.
-We obtain a system of two coupled Teukolsky-type equations. \item A map which takes solutions to the Teukolsky-type equation to solutions to a Regge-Wheeler-type equation.
-We obtain a system of two coupled Regge-Wheeler-type equations. \item A vectorfield method to get quantitative decay for the system.
-The analysis is highly affected by the fact that we are dealing with a system, as opposed to a single equation. \item A method by which we can derive estimates for solutions to the Teukolsky-type system from those of solutions to the transformed Regge-Wheeler-type system. \end{enumerate}
+We rely on the following ingredients: \begin{enumerate} \item Computations in physical space which show the Teukolsky-type equations verified by the extreme null curvature components in Reissner--Nordstr{\"o}m spacetime.
+We obtain a system of two coupled Teukolsky-type equations. \item A map which takes solutions to the Teukolsky-type equation to solutions to a Regge--Wheeler-type equation.
+We obtain a system of two coupled Regge--Wheeler-type equations.
+As in the rotating case, in the charged case the Chandrasekhar transformation leaves lower order terms in the main equations.
+In addition, in the charged case, we also see coupling terms appear. \item A vector field method to get quantitative decay for the system.
+The analysis is highly affected by the fact that we are dealing with a system, as opposed to a single equation. \item A method by which we can derive estimates for solutions to the Teukolsky-type system from those of solutions to the transformed Regge--Wheeler-type system. \end{enumerate}

 We give a rough statement of the main result in Section \ref{first-result}.